ACM GROUP Steering Committee

 Kori Inkpen is a Principal Researcher and Research Manager at Microsoft Research.
 Her research interests are in the fields of Computer-Supported Cooperative Work and Human-Computer Interaction and her work explores next generation computing to support natural, seamless collaborative interactions, for both work and play.
 Her current focus is on how live video is changing the way we engage and communicate with others, and the potential it offers to transform the way we interact with friends, families, colleagues, and strangers.
 Kori has been actively involved in the Group community since 2005 and was Conference Co-Chair in 2007 and Program co-chair in 2012.

-Michael Müller works as a research scientist at IBM Research in Cambridge, MA, USA.
+Michael Muller works as a Research Scientist at IBM Research in Cambridge, MA, USA.
 His research has involved grounded theory method and participatory methods.
-Michael studies domains such as social software use in organizations, text analytics for organizations, innovation practices in organizations, and more broadly the diverse ways that a diverse workforce can contribute to one another and to their company.
-In a series of conference activities, Michael has also helped to make safe spaces to discuss difficult topics, currently focusing on social justice.
+Michael studies domains such as social software use in organizations, text analytics for organizations, innovation practices in organizations, and more broadly the many ways that a diverse workforce can contribute to one another and to their company.
+In a series of conference activities, Michael has also helped to make safe spaces to discuss difficult topics, currently focusing on social justice and (most recently) intersectional issues in specific conference series.
 Michael was Program technical program co-chair for Group 2016 (and co-chair of other GROUP venues in previous years).
 He joined the GROUP Steering Committee in 2016.

-Aleksandra Sarcevic is an Assistant Professor of Information Science in the College of Computing and Informatics at Drexel University.
+Aleksandra Sarcevic is an Associate Professor of Information Science in the College of Computing and Informatics at Drexel University.
 Her research interests are in Computer-Supported Cooperative Work, focusing on pervasive computing and interactive systems for medical work.
 Aleksandra first attended ACM Group in 2007 as a student participant in the Doctoral Colloquium and later contributed to the conference organization as a Doctoral Colloquium co-chair (with Dan Cosley) in 2012, Interactive Posters/Demos co-chair (with Michael Prilla) in 2014, and a General Conference co-chair (with Stephan Lukosch) in 2016.
-Aleksandra joined the GROUP Steering Committee in 2016.
+Aleksandra joined the GROUP Steering Committee in 2016, and has been SC chair since 2020.
 She likes the friendly and intimate setting of the conference and looks forward to the Island Cow’s fried gators every time she visits Sanibel.